 Her kitchen production plots have been featured in several publications including Saveur, Rodale's Organic Life, FEED, Chef's Roll, Chicago Tribune, Chicago Magazine, Tasting Table, Crain’s Chicago Business and Gardenista.

-Sara was honored in New City's "The Big Heat: Chicago's Food & Drink 50" in both 2013 and 2017 and by Zagat in "The 11 Chicago Food Specialists You Need to Know."
+In 2018, Sara was honored by Chicago Woman magazine as one of Chicago's most influential women in food.
+She was also featured in New City's "The Big Heat: Chicago's Food & Drink 50" in both 2013 and 2017 and by Zagat in "The 11 Chicago Food Specialists You Need to Know."

 In addition, Sara has provided in depth garden expertise for and lead interactive workshops with The Culinary Institute of America, P. Allen Smith, Taste Talks, IDEO, Google, Chicago Ideas Week, DIFFA "Dining By Design" and Soho House.